 Here are a few of their stories:

-Jungle Friends Primate Sanctuary in Gainesville, FL, offers a permanent, safe haven for monkeys from around the United States who have been abused, confiscated by authorities, retired from research, or who are ex-pets.
-A NAVS Sanctuary Fund grant helped Jungle Friends build a new habitat for two capuchins retired from a university psychology department.
+Jungle Friends Primate Sanctuary in Gainesville, FL, provides permanent safe haven for monkeys who have been abused, confiscated by authorities, retired from research, or who are ex-pets.
+NAVS Sanctuary Fund grants helped construct a habitat for several capuchins retired from two separate university research laboratories.

 >> Donate to the NAVS Sanctuary Fund